informarte/yuck/README.md

 * It identifies and exploits functional dependencies to reduce the number of decision variables.
 * It uses an annealing schedule that interleaves adaptive cooling with geometric reheating.
 * In move generation, it concentrates on variables that are involved in constraint violations.
-* It uses restarting to increase robustness: When a solver terminates without having reached the its objective, it gets replaced by a new one starting out from another random assignment.
+* It uses restarting to increase robustness: When a solver terminates without having reached its objective, it gets replaced by a new one starting out from another random assignment.
 * When Yuck is configured to use multiple threads, restarting turns into parallel solving: Given a thread pool and a stream of solvers with a common objective, Yuck submits the solvers to the thread pool and, when one of the solvers provides a solution that satisfies the objective, Yuck discards all running and pending solvers.

-## Installation and MiniZinc IDE integration on Debian-based systems
+## Installation and MiniZinc IDE integration

-For Debian based systems, this is the latest Yuck package: [yuck_20161018_all.deb](https://drive.google.com/open?id=0B3cKM2FQLv9vWW5LZEZUWU1HRG8)

-This package has two dependencies: It needs bash and a Java 6 (or higher) runtime environment.
+Yuck requires a Java 6 (or higher) runtime environment.

+This is the latest Yuck package: [yuck_20161030.zip](https://drive.google.com/open?id=0B3cKM2FQLv9vUS1lSUVKeU1YdkU).

+Unzip the package in a suitable location and change to the resulting folder.
+The start scripts reside in the `bin` subfolder; you can run Yuck with either `./bin/yuck` (on UNIX-based systems) or `bin\yuck.bat` (on Windows).
+Yuck's MiniZinc library resides in the `mzn` subfolder.

 To configure Yuck as a backend for the [MiniZinc IDE](http://www.minizinc.org/ide/index.html), proceed as follows:

-* In the MiniZinc IDE, go the **Configuration** tab.
+* In the MiniZinc IDE, go to the **Configuration** tab.
 * From the **Solver** dropdown list, select **Add new solver** and a window will open.
-* In that window, enter the following values:
+* In that window, provide values for the following parameters:
   * Name: Yuck
-  * Executable: `/usr/bin/yuck`
-  * MiniZinc library path: `-I/usr/share/yuck/mzn`
+  * Executable: Give the full path to the Yuck start script, see above.
+  * MiniZinc library path: Give the full path to Yuck's MiniZinc library, see above, and prefix it with `-I`.
+(There must NOT be a space between `-I` and the path.)
 * Then press the **Add** button.
 * Back on the **Configuration** tab, select **Yuck** from the dropdown list.
+* Switch from **Default behavior** to **User-defined behavior** and do NOT tick **Print all solutions**.
 * If your hardware allows, increase the number of threads.

+(Tested on Ubuntu, Linux Mint, and Windows 10.)

 ## Future work